Pills set to be focus of next abortion battle - NewsBreak

 “This is a new frontier and states are grappling with enforcement mechanisms,” she said, adding, “The advice that I always give — if you shut the front door, the pills are going to come in the back door.”

-Abortion opponents maintain they have no intention of prosecuting women who seek abortions.Why more people aren’t attending college
+Abortion opponents maintain they have no intention of prosecuting women who seek abortions.The Future of Roe v.
+Wade and the Impact in Illinois

 Instead, Leibel suggested the next target for state enforcement should be the pharmacies, organizations and clinics that provide the abortion pills.
 She also said abortion-rights opponents should focus on electing a presidential candidate who would work to reverse the FDA’s decision.